-11. No potentially dusty materials (including wastes) or finished products shall arrive on or leave the site other than by use of cement wagons.
+11. No potentially dusty materials (including wastes) or finished products shall arrive on or leave the site other than via the dock or by use of sheeted HGVs and cement wagons.

 Roadways and transportation

 - 12. All areas where there is regular movement of vehicles shall have a consolidated surface capable of being cleaned, and these surfaces shall be kept clean and in good repair. - 13.
 Vehicles shall not track material from the site onto the highway.